-WWE Rumors: Kurt Angle Spotted At Smackdown For Planned Match With AJ Styles?
+WWE Rumors: Kurt Angle Spotted At ‘SmackDown’ For Planned Match With AJ Styles?

-Kurt Angle is going to the be in the Hall of Fame before Wrestlemania 33.
-It has been nearly a decade since Kurt Angle left the WWE and one of the best to do it is sorely missed by fans.
+Kurt Angle is going to be in the Hall of Fame before WrestleMania 33.
+It has been nearly a decade since Kurt Angle left the WWE and he is sorely missed by fans.
 Nowadays, Kurt Angle has been flirting and teasing fans for a return to the company whose ring he once dominated.

-One thing that got fans talking is the recent sighting of Kurt Angle in this week’s Smackdown Live.
-According to Sportskeeda, fans spotted Kurt Angle just outside the PPG Paints Arena which is the chosen arena for this week’s Smackdown.
-While Kurt Angle has since refuted this rumor and stated that he was only there to shoot a promo for the WWE Network show, something happened at this week’s Smackdown that might just intensify the rumor of Kurt Angle’s in-ring return.
+One thing that got fans talking is the recent sighting of Kurt Angle in this week’s SmackDown Live.
+According to Sportskeeda, fans spotted Kurt Angle just outside the PPG Paints Arena which is the chosen arena for this week’s SmackDown.
+While Kurt Angle has since refuted this rumor and stated that he was only there to shoot a promo for the WWE Network show, something happened at this week’s SmackDown that might just intensify the rumor of Kurt Angle’s in-ring return.

 ???? #Promo ES #KURTANGLE HACIENDO SU ENTRADA AL RING!
 EL MEDALLISTA OLIMPICO LLEGA A WEL! #Kurt : "Muchas, muchas gracias por recibirme aquí, me siento en mi casa, es un honor para mí estar en WEL y llevar a cabo mis metas.
 No dejare que los decepcione, al contrario yo represento mi tierra y represento mi gente" "VINE A WEL A CONQUISTAR CADA OBSTÁCULO Y VINE A DEJAR EN CLARO QUE KURT ANGLE NO SE ANDA CON MARICONADAS Y QUE YO SOY EL ICONO QUE ESTA EMPRESA NECESITA ASI QUE SOLO PIDO QUE TODOS TENGAN CUIDADO PORQUE LA ERA DE KURT ANGLE EMPIEZA HOY!"
 "Y QUE MEJOR FORMA DE EMPEZARLA CON UN RETO ABIERTO!" ✔ #KurtAngle se arma de valor y desafía a cualquiera en el Backstage para enfrentarlo ahora mismo en Smackdown!
 Siguiente foto….